davidc6/exploring_rust/code-samples/README.md

 `let a = vec![1, 2, 3]` - contiguous growable array, allocated on the heap, reference
 to it is stored in the stack

+### Ownership

+- Stack - static memory allocation (we can't modify context of this area; fixed size; high memory addresses; allocation is quicker)
+- Heap - dynamic memory allocation (not fixed and can vary at runtime; size is dependent on the system; lower memory addresses; allocation is slower as have to find first)

+- Ownership:
+  - Keeps track of what parts of code are using what data on the heap
+  - Minimizes duplicate data on the heap
+  - Cleans up used data on the heap (to keep clean up unused space)

+- Borrowing - when a value has an owner and another function borrows the value from the owner
+- Referencing - when original value is references somewhere else in the code (even when that original variable is out of scope).
+References are immutable by default (but can be made mutable)

+- Immutable by default can prevent data race at compile time
+- A data race is like race condition can occur when:
+  - Two or more pointers access the same data at the same time
+  - At least one of the pointers is being used to write to the data
+  - There's no mechanism being used to sync access to data

+### Misc

 `::` -

 `impl` - implementation block, allows to define methods for a type
   - `&self` - within `impl` &self is alias for the type that impl block is for

+`::` - to access module path

 ## Examples